Pommes und Wein (Pelican Fly)

 Planning a Visit: What to Know Before You Go

 Pommes und Wein occupies Graf-Adolf-Platz 1, a central address that makes it direct to combine with other parts of the city.
 The bar carries the DNA of Pelican Fly, the previous identity under the same ownership, so locals and returning visitors will recognise the format even if the name has changed.
-Phone and website details are not publicly listed in current records, which is fairly common for bars operating in this register.
-The most reliable approach is to arrive without a reservation and assess the room, as the format does not lend itself to the kind of occasion that requires advance planning.
-For a broader orientation to eating and drinking in the city, the full Düsseldorf restaurants and bars guide covers the main neighbourhoods and price tiers in detail.
+The most reliable approach is to arrive without a reservation, as the format is walk-in friendly.

 Reputation First